Predictive model training in Kubeflow Pipelines

 -

-In the Experiments (KFP) tab of the Kubeflow dashboard, select the experiment you want to archive from the list.
+Go to the Experiments (KFP) tab in the Kubeflow dashboard and select the Experiment to archive.

 -